oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 ## Working papers

 - **Do trust and legitimacy 'arrive on foot' and 'leave on horseback'?
-A longitudinal test of the asymmetry thesis of police-citizen contact and trustworthiness and legitimacy**
+A longitudinal test of the asymmetry thesis of police-citizen contact**

   Authors: **Thiago R. Oliveira**, Jon Jackson, Kristina Murphy, & Ben Bradford.